spacecomx/cdk-billing-alarm/README.md

 - associate the billing alarm with an existing SNS topic Arn in your AWS account.
 - consolidated charges for a specific AWS service used by your AWS account e.g. Amazon DynamoDB.
 - consolidated charges for all linked accounts within the master/payer account e.g. AWS Organization.
-- consolidated charges for a specific linked account within a master/payer account.
+- consolidated charges for linked account within a master/payer account.
-- consolidated charges for a specific AWS service and linked account within the master/payer account.
+- consolidated charges for linked account and AWS service within the master/payer account.

 ## Prerequisites